-Sonus Networks, Inc. Discussion of Non-GAAP Financial Measures Quarter ended September 30, 2008
+Sonus Networks, Inc. Discussion of Non-GAAP Financial Measures Quarter and year ended December 31, 2008

 The attached tables include non-GAAP financial measures derived from our Condensed Consolidated Statements of Operations.
-These non-GAAP financial measures of Gross margin - product, Gross margin - service, Gross profit, Gross margin, Research and development expense, Sales and marketing expense, General and administrative expense, Litigation settlements, Operating expenses, Income (loss) from operations, Loss from discontinued operations, Net income (loss) per share (diluted) and Gross profit to R&D spend ratio are not presented in accordance with, nor are they intended to be a substitute for, accounting principles generally accepted in the United States of America ("GAAP").
+These non-GAAP financial measures of Gross margin - product; Gross margin - service; Gross profit; Gross margin, Research and development expense, Sales and marketing expense, General and administrative expense, Litigation settlements, net of insurance recovery; Impairment of intangible assets; Restructuring; Operating expenses; Income (loss) from operations; Interest expense; Loss from discontinued operations, net of tax; Loss on the disposal of discontinued operations, net of tax; Net income (loss); Net income (loss) per share (diluted) and Gross profit to R&D spend ratio are not presented in accordance with, nor are they intended to be a substitute for, accounting principles generally accepted in the United States of America ("GAAP").
 In addition, our presentations of these measures may not be comparable to similarly titled measures used by other companies.
 The non-GAAP financial measures described below, and used in the attached tables, should not be considered alternatives for, or in isolation from, the financial information prepared and presented in accordance with GAAP.

 We use a number of different financial measures, both GAAP and non-GAAP, in analyzing and assessing the overall performance of our business, in making operating decisions, planning and forecasting future periods, and determining payments under compensation programs.
 We consider the use of these non-GAAP financial measures helpful in assessing the core performance of our continuing operations and liquidity, and when planning and forecasting future periods.
 We define continuing operations as the ongoing revenue and expenses of the business, excluding certain items.
-These items are Stock-based compensation expense, Amortization of intangible assets, Change in estimate - reduction of contingency for employment tax audit, 409A excise tax adjustments, Earnout settlement - Zynetix acquisition, Stock option review costs, Litigation settlements, Stock-based compensation-related expense (income), Loss from discontinued operations and the Income tax effect of non-GAAP adjustments.
+These items are Stock-based compensation expense; Amortization of intangible assets; Change in estimate - reduction of contingency for employment tax audit; 409A excise tax adjustments; Earnout settlement - Zynetix acquisition; Stock option review costs; Litigation settlements, net of insurance recovery; Impairment of intangible assets; Restructuring; Stock-based compensation-related expense (income); Loss from discontinued operations, net of tax; Loss on disposal of discontinued operations, net of tax and the Income tax effect of non-GAAP adjustments.